I thought I would write about Macular Degeneration from the point of view (pardon the pun) of someone who is experiencing it.

 Then there is a cane with black and red stripes, which is for people with sight and hearing problems.

 The cane that I use and is coming into popular use is a Symbol cane, or Identity cane.
-It is to alert the public that I have a vision problem and to be patient if I seem to be slow or getting in the way, or I am asking for help.

 This simple little device brings me more understanding and patience from people.
 Once they can see that there is a problem, because of my symbol cane, most people are kind.